NicolasQueiroga/qnn-project/docs/README.md

 ## Local Development

-Install [pnpm](https://pnpm.js.org) with `npm i -g pnpm`.

-Run `pnpm i` to install the dependencies.

-Then, run `pnpm dev` to start the development server and visit localhost:3000.
+Run `docker compose up` to start the development server and visit localhost:3000.

 ## License